A synthetic approach to detecting $v_1$-periodic families: Synthetic analogues of topological -theory

 \begin{prop} There are equivalences of $\BP$-synthetic spectra $\Syn_\BP$, $\nu\KO\simeq\KO_\BP$ and $\nu\ko\simeq\ko_\BP$. \end{prop}

-\begin{proof} There are natural maps $\nu\KO\to\KO_\BP$ and $\nu\ko\to\ko_\BP$ by the universal property of fixed-points, and it suffices to show they induce isomorphisms on bigraded homotopy groups.
+\begin{proof} There are natural assembly maps $\nu\KO\to\KO_\BP$ and $\nu\ko\to\ko_\BP$, and it suffices to show they induce isomorphisms on bigraded homotopy groups.
 We may compute the bigraded homotopy groups of $\KO_{\BP}$ (and thereby of $\ko_{\BP}$) by running the homotopy fixed point spectral sequence (HFPSS) internal to $\Syn_{\BP}$.
 This HFPSS has signature

 drawn in Adams trigrading $(n-s,s+f,f)$, the differential $d_r$ has signature $(-1,+1,+r)$.\\

 The synthetic homotopy groups $\pi_{*,*}\nu\KU=\Z[u,\tau]$ are $\tau$-torsion free, so it follows that the generator of $C_2$ fixes $\tau$ and sends $u\mapsto-u$, as this is true after inverting $\tau$.
 Standard group cohomology calculations then give